awslabs/multi-agent-orchestrator/python/README.md

 - 📦 **Pre-built agents and classifiers** — A variety of ready-to-use agents and multiple classifier implementations available.
 - 🔤 **TypeScript support** — Native TypeScript implementation available.

-## What's the Multi-Agent Orchestrator ❓
+## What's the Agent Squad ❓

-The Multi-Agent Orchestrator is a flexible framework for managing multiple AI agents and handling complex conversations.
+The Agent Squad is a flexible framework for managing multiple AI agents and handling complex conversations.
 It intelligently routes queries and maintains context across interactions.

 The system offers pre-built components for quick deployment, while also allowing easy integration of custom agents and conversation messages storage solutions.